NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      -
      -
      - Multiplier on the permanent spa pump energy usage that can reflect, e.g., high/low usage occupants.
 If not provided, the OS-HPXML default is used.
+   * - ``permanent_spa_heater_type``
+     -
+     - "none", "electric resistance", "gas fired", "heat pump"
+     - The type of permanent spa heater.
+Use 'none' if there is no permanent spa heater.
+   * - ``permanent_spa_heater_annual_kwh``
+     - kWh/yr
+     -
+     - The annual energy consumption of the electric resistance permanent spa heater.
+If not provided, the OS-HPXML default is used.
+   * - ``permanent_spa_heater_annual_therm``
+     - therm/yr
+     -
+     - The annual energy consumption of the gas fired permanent spa heater.
+If not provided, the OS-HPXML default is used.
+   * - ``permanent_spa_heater_usage_multiplier``
+     -
+     -
+     - Multiplier on the permanent spa heater energy usage that can reflect, e.g., high/low usage occupants.
+If not provided, the OS-HPXML default is used.

 .. _misc_pool: